 With planning for the upgrade of the Iona Plant underway, there is an exceptionally rare opportunity to incorporate tertiary treatment into the current upgrade.
 Increasing wastewater treatment at the Iona Plant to tertiary now will be a significant step towards tackling the issue of pollution in the Salish Sea, and support the health of its inhabitants and surrounding communities.

-Let Metro Vancouver representatives and the provincial and federal ministers of environment know why tertiary treatment at the Iona Wastewater Treatment Plant is a key step towards a healthier Salish Sea.
+Take action and let the government know why tertiary treatment at the Iona Plant is a key step towards a healthier Salish Sea.

 Send your letter with one click now!